 The FAST Hong Kong servers.
 ExpressVPN always has at least one premium server in Hong Kong with direct routing to China Telecom.
 Right now that servers are Hong Kong 3 and Hong Kong 5.
 It might take a while to make the initial connection, but be patient.
 You can rely on these servers to stream high definition video, any time of the day (even during peak bandwidth hours at night).

 The Apps.
 ExpressVPN is the absolute leader in the industry when it comes to VPN app development.
 Dedicated apps are available for Windows, Mac, iOS, Android, Linux, and Routers.
 All the apps I have used personally (Windows, Android, iOS, and Router) are extremely good and updated often.

-The ExpressVPN iOS app is the only iOS dedicated app that I have ever seen that supports the OpenVPN protocol.
+The ExpressVPN iOS app is the only dedicated app produced by a VPN provider that supports the OpenVPN protocol.
 Previously, it was believed that OpenVPN connections were only possible on iOS by using the OpenVPN Connect app.
 However, ExpressVPN has managed to get approval from Apple to use OpenVPN in their app.
-This is something that, to this day, no other VPN company has ever been able to do.
+This is something that, to the best of my knowledge, no other VPN company has ever been able to do.

 Actually, the ExpressVPN iOS app supports 3 different VPN protocols: OpenVPN (both UDP and TCP), IPsec, and IKEv2.
 Most other iOS VPN apps only support 1 protocol (usually IKEv2).

 If you need to use a VPN on your iPhone or iPad in China, then ExpressVPN is significantly better than anything else available.